MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 Use the data you gathered for your reliability targets to build your health model for each workload and associated critical flows.
 A health model defines *healthy*, *degraded*, and *unhealthy* states for the flows and workloads.
 When state changes, the model should alert the responsible parties.
 For detailed design considerations and recommendations, see [Health modeling guidance](../cross-cutting-guides/health-modeling.md).

-To keep your operations teams and workload stakeholders informed, create visualization that reflect the real-time status and overall trends of the workload health model.
+To keep your operations teams and workload stakeholders informed, create visualization that reflects the real-time status and overall trends of the workload health model.
 Discuss visualization solutions with the stakeholders to ensure that you deliver the information that they value and that's easy to consume.
 They might also want to see generated reports weekly, monthly, or quarterly.

 ## Azure facilitation